ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-toolbox-items" name="package-structure-extensions-toolbox-items"></a>
 **items `dictionary`**

 Describes the entries for the element toolbox in PiWeb Designer.
-Please read the chapter '[toolbox items](#toolbox-items)' for further information.
+Please read the chapter '[toolbox elements](#toolbox-elements)' for further information.

 <a id="markdown-toolbox-categories" name="toolbox-categories"></a>
 ##### Toolbox Categories